 The attacking stance will allow you to return a short or high lift from your opponent.

-To utilize the attacking stance, try to get behind the shuttlecock, raise your arm, and then transfer your body weight to your racquet leg, and hit the shuttlecock as a smash.
+To utilise the attacking stance, try to get behind the shuttlecock, raise your arm, and then transfer your body weight to your racquet leg, and hit the shuttlecock as a smash.

-By utilizing the attacking stance, and depending on the opponent’s stroke, you can also send a drop shot.
+By utilising the attacking stance, and depending on the opponent’s stroke, you can also send a drop shot.